Finnish Lapphund vs Finnish Spitz: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Finnish Lapphund and Finnish Spitz differ in temperament is essential for making the right choice.
 Finnish Lapphund's friendly, alert, agile character creates a fundamentally different ownership experience than Finnish Spitz's friendly, alert, playful nature.
 In daily life, this means Finnish Lapphund owners typically experience a dog that leans toward friendly behavior, while Finnish Spitz owners find their dog more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Pick based on personality and lifestyle fit, not on an imagined ranking of the two temperaments.

 Best for Families with Children